Exploring the best destinations in Africa to visit chimpanzees in their natural habitats.

 One&Only Nyungwe House will make you forget you’re next to a rainforest in this lavish retreat—until you slide back the glass balcony doors to let in forest breezes and birdsong.
 The $1300 rooms are practically suites with private balconies.
 It’s close to the park from the Gisakura side.

 Nyungwe Top View Hill Hotel has stunning views of mist-veiled mountains, excellent service, and convenient access to Nyungwe National Park, all for US$220.
-This makes hilltop vacation lodge the best accommodation in Nyungwe for its price.
+This makes the hilltop vacation lodge the best accommodation in Nyungwe for its price.

-Though the area is famous for its primates, don’t expect a Tarzan-like rain forest because it is mainly covered with thick Brachystegia woodland.
-There are also strips of a riverine bush alongside the many streams that gouge out steep valleys as they make their way from the highlands to flow down into the lake.
+This small gem of a park is only 2 miles (3.5 km) wide and 9 miles (15 km) long, stretching from the white sandy beaches of the blue lake up into the thick jungle and the mountains of the rift escarpment in the backdrop.
+Though the area is famous for its primates, visitors should not expect a Tarzan-like rainforest as it is mainly covered with thick Brachystegia woodland.
+There are also strips of riverine bush alongside the many streams that gouge out steep valleys as they make their way from the highlands to flow down into the lake.

 Gombe Forest Lodge is the only accommodation inside of Gombe National Park.
 The cozy and intimate vacation lodge sits amidst the mopane trees as a series of stand-alone canvas tents raised off the ground on wooden platforms.